Characters of Final Fantasy VIII: Concept and design

 In Final Fantasy games, scenario writer Kazushige Nojima stresses the dynamic of the relationship between the player and the main character; thus, he puts significant thought into how that relationship will develop.
 With Final Fantasy VII, protagonist Cloud Strife's reserved nature led Nojima to include scenarios in which the player can select Cloud's responses to certain situations and dialogue.
-With Final Fantasy VIII, which also features a reserved lead protagonist in Squall, Nojima wanted to give players actual insight into what the protagonist is thinking, even while other characters remain uninformed: this led to the inner dialogues Squall has throughout the game.
+With Final Fantasy VIII, which also features a reserved lead protagonist in Squall, Nojima wanted to give players insight into what the protagonist is thinking, even while other characters remain uninformed: this led to Squall's inner dialogues throughout the game.

 Character designer Tetsuya Nomura, while exchanging e-mails with director Yoshinori Kitase between development of Final Fantasy VII and VIII, suggested that the game should have a "school days" feel.
 Nojima approved of the idea, as he already had a story in mind in which the main characters were the same age.
 Thus, they created the concept of military academies, called "Gardens", in which students would train to become "SeeD" mercenaries.
-Nojima also planned for the two playable parties featured in the game—Squall's present day group and Laguna Loire's group from twenty years in the past—to highly contrast with.
-Laguna's group consists of a close-knit group of battle-hardened friends in their late twenties.
-On the other hand, Squall's party is young and inexperienced, and Squall himself does not initially understand the value of friendship.
+Nojima also planned for the two playable parties featured in the game—Squall's present day group and Laguna Loire's group from twenty years in the past—to highly contrast with each other.
+Laguna's group consists of a close-knit group of battle-hardened friends in their late twenties, while Squall's party is young and inexperienced and Squall himself does not initially understand the value of friendship.